kuiperzone/PupNet-Deploy/README.md

 PupNet has good support for internationalization, desktop icons, publisher metadata and custom build operations.
 Although developed for .NET, it is also possible to use it to deploy C++ and other kinds of applications.

-The output of PupNet is a distributable file, such as an AppImage, flatpak or Setup.exe file -- it does not auto-submit your project to a repository.
-Note also that, in order to build a Linux deployment, the build system must be a Linux box and, likewise to build a Windows Setup file, a Windows system (hint: virtual machines are handy).
+The output of PupNet is a distributable file, such as an AppImage, flatpak or Windows Setup.exe file -- it does not auto-submit your project to repositories.
+Note also that, in order to build a Linux deployment, the build system must be a Linux box and, likewise to build a Windows Setup file, a Windows system (virtual machines are handy).

 However, it is possible to build a Debian package on an RPM machine, and viceversa.

-## Install & Prerequisites ##
+## INSTALL & PREREQUISITES [](#){name=example2}

 To install as a dotnet tool:

     dotnet tool install -g KuiperZone.PupNet

-**Important:** If you already have a previous version installed as a .deb or .rpm, remove it before installing as a dotnet tool.
+Currently, the "PupNet tool" targets .NET6 LTS (this does not restrict the dotnet version of your own projects).

 Alternatively, for self-contained installers: